 I discovered a few point of cons and made a list of it.
 Let’s have a look at these points.

 When you are running a big WordPress website, you should check the pricing plan of Jetpack pro.
-Using pro version of Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and few more.
+Using a pro version of the Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and a few more.

 This is the pricing table that Jetpack offers.
 Check in detail before proceed to buy.

 If you analyze all the free WordPress plugins, you will see that Jetpack is one of the most popular WordPress plugins.
 People trust Jetpack as their first choice in terms of maintaining their site’s performance and security.